LEARN TO explore

 out.close()

-The ADP supports spatial queries that permit filtering your data in a particular spatial area.
+The AURIN API supports spatial queries that permit filtering your data in a particular spatial area.
 For example, you can filter the data by bounding box (BBOX).
 By adding the BBOX, instead of downloading entire datasets, which can be very large and irrelevant to your project, you can download data according to your area of interest.
 Here we show an example to use the Melbourne CBD as the area of interest.
 The BBOX is a function from shapely.geometry.

 We recommend using BBox finder to create your BBOX using a base map.
 Click the rectangle icon and draw a rectangle using your mouse to cover the Melbourne CBD area or any other areas you are interested in.